corybuecker/corybuecker/content/013-adding-tailwindcss-postcss-optional-plugins-to-a-new-phoenix-application.md

 @import "model/component";
 ```

-The import of `model/component` will not be resolved by the TailwindCSS, since that is the responsbility of PostCSS.
+The import of `model/component` will not be resolved by the TailwindCSS, since that is the responsibility of PostCSS.

 The first thing I created was `assets/postcss.config.js` as: